polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **Macro Implementation Notes**

   - `RuntimeApi` and `RuntimeApiImpl` structs are declared.
-The macro also implemented various helper traits for `RuntimeApiImpl`.
+The macro also implements various helper traits for `RuntimeApiImpl`.
-  - What developers defined within `impl_runtime_apis!` macro are appended at the end of `RuntimeApiImpl` implementation.
+  - What developers define within `impl_runtime_apis!` macro are appended to the end of `RuntimeApiImpl` implementation.
   - To expose version information about the runtime, a constant `RUNTIME_API_VERSIONS` is defined. containing the runtime core `ID`/`VERSION`, metadata `ID`/`VERSION`, SessionKeys `ID`/`VERSION`, etc.
   - A public module `api` is defined with a `dispatch()` function implemented deciding how various strings are mapped to metadata or chain lifecycle calls.